justinlietz93/EONsemble/docs/runbooks/memory-restore.md

   the server.
 See `tests/hooks/useKV.test.tsx` (`rejects shrinkage-only hydration`) once added, or the knowledge base configuration in `src/App.tsx` for a working example.
+- Late 2025-09-29: `App.tsx` layers `useKnowledgeSnapshotGuard` atop the knowledge
+  store to cache the last non-empty payload.
+If navigation or hydration races render the knowledge array empty while a snapshot exists, the guard restores the cached entries and logs the associated tab/reset context.
+Override `isUnexpectedEmpty` when building a future "clear all" workflow to avoid automatic restoration.
+Validate via
+  `npx vitest run tests/hooks/useKnowledgeSnapshotGuard.test.tsx`.
 - When investigating suspected regressions, reproduce the offline scenario by mocking `fetchPersistedValue` to resolve `undefined` and verify that previously added entries remain visible.